 - GoPro Rental

 The beach was great!
-While there are no private beaches in Hawaii, Mokapu Beach at the Andaz Maui sure felt like a private beach.
+While there are no private beaches in Hawaii, Mokapu Beach sure felt like a private Andaz Maui beach.

 You’ll find rocky points on both ends of the beach but, in between these rocks, the beach was as close to perfect as you can get.